 2. It is okay to not feel normal

-What you need to realise is that whatever happened, it was a very important phase of your life and letting that go is going to be hard.
+What you need to realize is that whatever happened, it was a very important phase of your life and letting that go is going to be hard.
+There is never an easy answer to the question “how to get over a breakup?”

-Yes, this is a thing that often happens.
-Whatever happened in your relationship, whoever screwed it up, you often go back to thinking of the good things that were and how they could have been if you still were together.
-This happens during the grief period and, sometimes, even after that.
+This specially happens during the grief period and, sometimes, even after that.
 You need to make sure that this idea doesn’t develop into anything bigger than a fantasy.

 4. Art will make things better for you

-If utilised right, different forms of arts according to your tastes will help you feel better about yourself and life in general.
+If utilized right, different forms of art, according to your personal tastes, will help you feel better about yourself and life in general.
 Whether it’s a movie, song or painting, choose what you’re seeing or listening to carefully, especially in a post breakup phase.

-5. Sharing is liberating
+5. Sharing is liberating after a breakup

 You’ll find it often that the more you share, the better you feel.
 Find some good company or trustworthy friends and talk to them about your life and what’s happening in it.

-6. Sadness paves the way to anger
+6. Sadness paves the way for anger

 It’s absolutely normal after a breakup.
-It’s your mind’s way of letting out the frustration developing inside you because of the sadness you’re holding in.
+It’s your mind’s way of letting out the frustration developing inside you because of the sadness you’re holding inside you.
 This is why sharing is important.

 7. Time does heal wounds

-Now this may sound clichéd and cheesy but it’s the truth!
+Now this may sound clichéd and cheesy, but it’s the ultimate truth about breakups!
 Once you have faced it yourself and made it through all the phases of a breakup, you’ll come out a better person, feeling good about yourself.